raspiblitz/raspiblitz/README.md

 4. Check the RaspiBlot Troubleshoort guide: https://stadicus.github.io/RaspiBolt/raspibolt_70_troubleshooting.html (RaspiBolt is very similar to the RaspiBlitz)

+5. There is a Telegram Group of RaspiBlitz users helping each other: https://t.me/raspiblitz

-5. If you havent found an answere yet, open a new issue on the RaspiBlitz GitHub.
+6. If you havent found an answere yet, open a new issue on the RaspiBlitz GitHub.
 You may have to register an account with GitHub for this.
 If its a bug with the RaspiBlitz, please add (copy+paste) a Debug Report to your issue (see [FAQ](FAQ.md) how to generate) and/or add some screenshots/photos so the community gets more insight into your problem.

 ## Setup Process (Detailed Documentation)